spectrocloud/librarium/content/docs/06-integrations/00-kubernetes.md

 # Palette eXtended Kubernetes

-The [Palette eXtended Kubernetes](/glossary-all#paletteextendedkubernetes(pxk)) (PXK) pack supports several [cloud and data center infrastructure providers](/clusters).
+The Palette eXtended Kubernetes (PXK) pack supports several [cloud and data center infrastructure providers](/clusters).
 This pack defines the default properties we use to deploy Kubernetes clusters and enables most of the Kubernetes hardening standards that the Center for Internet Security (CIS) recommends.

 We also support managed Kubernetes distributions for Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), and Tencent Kubernetes Engine (TKE).

 We offer PXK as a core pack in Palette.

-Review [Maintenance Policy](/integrations/maintenance-policy) to learn about pack update and deprecation schedules.
+Review our [Maintenance Policy](/integrations/maintenance-policy) to learn about pack update and deprecation schedules.

 ## What is PXK?